Shuffle/MetaMitre/README.md

+# Deprecated
+This has not been in use since 2022.
+Any and all API keys in here don't work anymore.

 # Meta Mitre
 Meta Mitre is an attempt at making an API which takes random input data and gives you Mitre Att&ck data in return.